Case Study:

 Episode 2: Allan Marx tells us how he is using his Tow and Fert Multi 4000 to improve his grass growth.

-Episode 3: Alan talks frankly about the Tow and Fert – mixing challenges, mistakes and the results.
+Episode 3: Allan talks frankly about the Tow and Fert – mixing challenges, mistakes and the results.
 But also the tough economic, political and environmental climate out there!

 Book a FREE on farm assessment today